Static Hedging of Freight Rate Risk in the Shipping Market under Model Uncertainty

-Given that the probability law that is chosen as the discounting measure for the financial decision is the barycenter of the set $\mathfrak{Q}$ (following the previous discussion), i.e. the model $Q_* := Q_*(w)$ as determined in \eqref{wbar} for a certain choice of $w\in\Delta^{m-1}$, the solution to the robust version of the static hedging problem stated in \eqref{static-robust} is obtained in analytic form as a least-square estimate.
-In particular, the minimizer of the problem
+Given that the probability law that is chosen as the discounting measure for the financial decision is the barycenter of the set $\mathcal{M}$ (following the previous discussion), i.e. the model $Q_* := Q_*(w)$ as determined in \eqref{wbar} for a certain choice of $w\in\Delta^{m-1}$, the solution to the robust version of the static hedging problem